ArthurVal/tiago_lfc/README.md

 `resource_path:=$(pwd)/src` when running `ros2 launch` command from within the `<WORKSPACE>`).

-### Controller's not running
+### ros2_control's `/controller_manager` is not running

+When launching the simulation, `ros2 node list` doesn't show the `/controller_manger`, it means that gazebo failed to launch the `ros2_control` plugin.

-When launching the simulation, you should logs coming from `[gz_ros_control]` about the ros2_control facility listing all hardware interfaces.
+You can easily confirm that the plugin is launched by looking at the logs coming from `[gz_ros_control]` listing all hardware interfaces.

 <details>
 <summary>

-Log example
+Example

 </summary>